Ntezadaniel/software-construction-mobile-app/README2.md

 Poor maintainability can cause serious problems in software systems that support critical daily operations, such as hospital management systems.
 When a system is developed without proper documentation, consistent coding standards, or modular design, future developers may struggle to understand or modify it.
 As a result, even small updates can introduce bugs that lead to system failures, incorrect data, or downtime.
 In a hospital environment, these failures can delay treatment, compromise patient safety, and reduce trust in the system, showing how poor maintainability can have severe real-world consequences.

+## AI and Learning Code

+Artificial Intelligence can assist in understanding unfamiliar code by explaining logic, highlighting errors, and providing examples.
+However, it should not replace independent thinking.
+Learners should first try to read and trace code themselves, then use AI as a guide to clarify difficult parts.
+This approach enhances comprehension, encourages problem-solving, and ensures that coding skills continue to develop rather than relying solely on AI-generated answers.